MASILab/rbx_flow_spider/README.md

 - *_centroids.trk

 ### Input assumptions and parameters choice
-Tractograms from Tractoflow should have at least 500k streamlines each RecobundlesX is robust to lesions/tumors IF the tractography was adapted for the situation nb_run is between 1 and 27 vote_ratio is between 0 and 1
+Tractogram from Tractoflow should have at least 1M-2M streamlines RecobundlesX is optimized for probabilistic tractography RecobundlesX is robust to lesions/tumors IF the tractography was adapted for the situation nb_run is between 1 and 27 vote_ratio is between 0 and 1